Jill Emanuele, PhD

 Child Mind Institute

 Jill M. Emanuele, PhD, is a clinical psychologist with a breadth of experience in the evaluation and treatment of children and adolescents with mood and anxiety disorders, as well as the supervision and training of psychology, psychiatry, and social work students.
 Dr. Emanuele has brought expertise in cognitive behavioral therapy (CBT) and family therapy to her work with diverse populations of children, adolescents, and their families, in a multitude of treatment settings.
 She is dedicated to increasing public education and disseminating empirically supported treatments for child and adolescent anxiety and mood disorders, and mindfulness-based interventions.
 Dr. Emanuele is an intensively trained clinician in Dialectical Behavior Therapy (DBT), with over a decade of experience in providing DBT individual and group therapy to adolescents and their families, while supervising and teaching students and clinicians in providing DBT services.

 Prior to her service at BCPC, Dr. Emanuele was an Attending Psychologist and Director of Psychological Assessment in the Child Outpatient Department and Adolescent Depression and Suicide Program at Montefiore Medical Center.
 In addition to providing direct patient care while supervising and teaching psychology and psychiatry trainees, Dr. Emanuele led the adaptation and update of an empirically supported treatment for adolescent depression for use with ethnic minority youth and adolescents struggling with depression and suicidality.
 As a clinical psychologist in private practice in Manhattan, Dr. Emanuele focused on the assessment and treatment of children and adolescents coping with mood and anxiety disorders, non-suicidal self-injury, and behavioral disorders.

-Dr. Emanuele earned her doctorate in clinical psychology from George Mason University, and completed her predoctoral internship and postdoctoral fellowship, both in child and adolescent psychology, at Long Island Jewish Medical Center (LIJ).
-During her training and tenure as a licensed psychologist at LIJ, Dr. Emanuele was a core member of a collaborative team that molded and developed one of the largest adolescent outpatient DBT programs in the tri-state area.
+Dr. Emanuele earned her doctorate in clinical psychology from George Mason University and completed her predoctoral internship and postdoctoral fellowship, both in child and adolescent psychology, at Long Island Jewish Medical Center (LIJ).
+During her training and tenure as a licensed psychologist at LIJ, Dr. Emanuele was a core member of a collaborative team that developed one of the largest adolescent outpatient DBT programs in the tri-state area.
 Dr. Emanuele graduated Phi Beta Kappa from the University of Richmond where she completed a Bachelor of Science in Psychology and Bachelor of Arts in Music.